 I have to come clean!
 Growing up, Thaipusam always seemed like a terrifying festival to me.
 I remember the crowds, the intense noise, and the sight of devotees piercing their skin with metal skewers and carrying heavy kavadis.
 It was a tradition I couldn’t quite understand, leaving me uneasy.
 However, my perspective completely changed as I learned more about its significance and the deep spiritual meaning behind the rituals.
 Thaipusam became something I can appreciate and respect today rather than fear.

-Thaipusam, the Hindu Thanksgiving festival, will be celebrated in Singapore on Tuesday, 11 February 2025.
+Thaipusam is not a public holiday in Singapore.
+That said, the Hindu Thanksgiving festival of Thaipusam is of cultural significance to the Tamil Hindu community in Singapore.
+Thaipusam 2026 will be celebrated on Sunday, 1 February 2026.
 Devotees will walk a four-kilometre procession from the Sri Srinivasa Perumal Temple on Serangoon Road to the Sri Thendayuthapani Temple on Tank Road, with the sound of live music accompanying their journey.
 This sacred walk is filled with devotion, with devotees piercing their skin and carrying kavadis as acts of faith and thanksgiving.

 Thaipusam comes from two Tamil words: the month of Thai and the star Pusam, which marks the day this festival takes place.
 Thaipusam (or Thaipoosam) is a vibrant and deeply spiritual Tamil Hindu festival celebrated on the first full moon day of the Tamil month of Thai.